 Leading a session on how to turn problems into possibilities with Design Thinking @ the 2023 Texas Library Conference

-Leading a discussion on how UX research fits into the product development lifecycle at IBM Product Management Academy in San Jose, CA
+Leading a discussion on how UX research fits into the software development life cycle at IBM’s Product Management Academy in San Jose, CA

 IBM Corporate Strategy invited our team to HQ to share why—out of ~23,000 teams—CEO Arvind Krishna selected our watsonx solution as having exemplified the best use of, and greatest possible impact for, IBM